BramWijnants/Playground/rtcp/cryptography/README.md

 **Solution**

-The challenge text is written with a substitution cypher.
-Using [Guballa](https://www.guballa.de/substitution-solver) gives the result aswell as the key:
+The challenge text seems to have the right spaces but the characters seem translated.
+This text written with a substitution cypher.
+Using [Guballa](https://www.guballa.de/substitution-solver) gives the decrypted text and the used encryption key:

 ```
 abcdefghijklmnopqrstuvwxyz     This clear text ...